Skip to content

 2. Use /recover after clearing - Distillation happens on-demand, no pre-saving required

-3. Use /loadctx for older sessions - Browse history when you need context from days ago
+3. Browse older sessions - Read ctxloom://sessions/recent (or ask “show me recent sessions”) when you need context from days ago

 4. Review recovered content - Check that important details were captured